Westampton, New Jersey: Roads and highways

 As of May 2010, the township had a total of 55.24 mi of roadways, of which 32.47 mi were maintained by the municipality, 15.84 mi by Burlington County and 2.83 mi by the New Jersey Department of Transportation and 4.10 mi by the New Jersey Turnpike Authority.

 Westampton hosts two major highways.
 A 4.1 mi section of the New Jersey Turnpike, including the four-lane toll gate for Exit 5, is located within the township.
-Interstate 295 also runs through the northwestern section of the township for about 2+1/2 mi, including one interchange, Exit 45.
-The most significant county road is County Route 541, which passes through the municipality from the northwestern section to the southeastern corner.
+I-295 also runs through the northwestern section of the township for about 2+1/2 mi, including one interchange, Exit 45.
+The most significant county road is County Road 541, which passes through the municipality from the northwestern section to the southeastern corner.

 Public transportation

 NJ Transit provides bus service on route 413 between Burlington and Camden.

-BurLink bus service is offered on the B1 route (between Beverly and Pemberton) and on the B2 route (between Beverly and Westampton Township).
+BurLink bus service is offered on the B1 route (between Beverly and Pemberton) and on the B2 route (between Beverly and Westampton).

-Academy Bus provides service from a park-and-ride facility near Exit 5 of the New Jersey Turnpike to the Port Authority Bus Terminal and other street service in Midtown Manhattan and to both Jersey City and the Wall Street area in Lower Manhattan.
+Academy Bus provides service from a park-and-ride facility near Exit 5 off the New Jersey Turnpike to the Port Authority Bus Terminal and other street service in New York City and to both Jersey City and the Wall Street area in Lower Manhattan.